 This test can also be used during or after an x-ray of the spinal cord and spinal nerve roots (myelography) or an x-ray of the disk (discography).

-Results are considered normal if the lumbar region is normal in appearance.
+Results are considered normal if no problems are seen in the lumbar region in the images.

 Abnormal results may be due to: